Long Zehuang: 2024/25

 He won all three of his matches in the group stage at the 2024 Championship League in Leicester in June 2024.
 He then also topped his round-robin group that included Shaun Murphy and Hossein Vafaei in the second stage, to reach the last eight of a ranking tournament for the first time.
 In July 2024, he defeated former world champion Mark Selby before later reaching the semi final of the 2024 Wuhan Open with wins over Ben Woollaston and Jack Lisowski.
 At the 2024 English Open in Brentwood in September 2024 he reached the last-64 where he was defeated by Mark Allen.
 He reached the last 64 at the 2024 Northern Ireland Open.
 He was defeated 10-8 by Zhao Xintong in qualifying for the 2025 World Championship.

 2025/26

 He started the 2025-26 season in June 2025 in the qualifying round for the Wuhan Open with a 5-3 defeat to Welshman Dylan Emery before beating Thepchaiya Un-Nooh in a deciding frame in the qualifier for the 2025 British Open completing a clearance under pressure from 51-5 down in the final frame.
 He was drawn in the round-robin stage of the 2025 Championship League against Lei Peifan, Mateusz Baranowski and English amateur Ryan Davies, finishing second in the group.

+In November, he reached the last-32 at the 2025 UK Championship with an upset 6-1 win over Aaron Hill and a 6-5 win over Louis Heathcote.
+At the main stages in York, he was defeated by defending world champion Zhao Xintong.
+He reached the third round of qualifying for the 2026 World Snooker Championship with a 10-2 win over Fergal Quinn, but was defeated 10-8 by compatriot He Guoqiang.

+2026/27

+In September, he reached the last-16 of the 2026 British Open.